UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="8%" valign="top">
       <ul>
-      <li>Out of the above, 19 lemmas occurred sometimes as PRON and sometimes as DET: a, all, de, dere, dese, dey, dis, le, some, that, the, there, these, this, those, uhhuh, uhoh, what, which</li>
+      <li>Out of the above, 24 lemmas occurred sometimes as PRON and sometimes as DET: a, all, any, de, dere, dese, dey, dis, le, more, one, other, some, that, the, there, these, this, those, uhhuh, uhoh, what, which, whose</li>
       </ul>
     </td>
     <td width="8%" valign="top">